 Fanny broke up soon after “Butter Boy” hit the charts, but stayed in touch as they went their separate ways, always keeping their music and their experiences close to their hearts.
 And so, when Laudable Productions and the Massachusetts-based Northampton Arts Council decided to host a tribute to June in February of 2016, Jean and Brie didn’t hesitate to participate.
 From the moment they played together at their first rehearsal, it was as if no time had gone by at all.

 “It came right back,” says June.
 “The minute we hit the stage, it was right back to that thing that was fresh and exciting and an adventure.”

 It didn’t take long before they decided to get back together in the studio, too.
 Their self-titled album is an 11-track, all-original LP that’s shot through with the same raucous courage and fearlessness as their original works.
 “Lured Away” tells the story of rock n’ roll lives that are still going strong – “I’m coming to, time to fully wake up / I gotta burn, don’t wanna give it up” – while “Storm Crossed” is an homage to Jimi Hendrix.
 “When You Need Her” features appearances by rock legends Currie, Kathy Valentine of The Go-Go’s, and Susanna Hoffs, Vicki Peterson and Debbi Peterson of The Bangles.

 “I feel like Fanny Walked the Earth has an encoding of what we’ve experienced over the years,” says June.
 “This is an important stand we’re taking.
 Who gets to be 69 and still playing?
 Back then, it was just proving that girls can play like guys.
 Now, it’s like, ‘Ha!’
 Women can break another glass ceiling.”

-Fanny Walk the Earth is set for release on Blue Élan records in early 2018.
+Fanny Walked the Earth released their self-titled album on Blue Élan records in early 2018.